pran0x/pran0x.github.io/_posts/2025-08-25-Compiler-tryhackme.md

 ### Vardict

-The ans are alsow shown in the file when we opened it.
+The ans are also shown in the file when we opened it.
 ![vardict](Compiler/vardict.png)